Centre mentions gap in social media rules vis-a-vis Big Tech behind new panel proposal | Technology

 - India

-The government's proposal to set-up a grievance panel that will have power to override decisions of social media companies and other internet firms is aimed at addressing some infirmities and gaps arising out of big technology companies, an official statement said on Monday.
+The government's proposal to set up a grievance panel that will have the power to override decisions of social media companies and other internet firms is aimed at addressing some infirmities and gaps arising out of big technology companies, an official statement said on Monday.

-Under the rules, significant social media intermediaries— those with over 50 lakh users— are required to appoint a grievance officer, a nodal officer and a chief compliance officer.
-These personnel have to be residents in India.
+Under the rules, significant social media intermediaries -- those with over 50 lakh users -- are required to appoint a grievance officer, a nodal officer and a chief compliance officer.
+These personnel have to be residents of India.

 The social media firms covered under the rules are also classified as ''Big Tech'' companies as they dominate the segments in which they operate.
-Meity said that the notified rules have succeeded in creating a new sense of accountability amongst Intermediaries to their users especially within Big Tech platforms.
+The Meity said that the notified rules have succeeded in creating a new sense of accountability amongst Intermediaries to their users, especially within Big Tech platforms.

 ''However, as the digital eco-system and connected Internet users in India expand, so do the challenges and problems faced by them, as well as some of the infirmities and gaps that exist in the current rule vis-a-vis Big Tech platform.
 Therefore, New amendments have been proposed to the IT Rules 2021, to address these challenges and gaps,'' the statement said.
 The Centre in the draft amendment has proposed to set up a grievance appellate committee to look into appeals filed by individuals against decisions of grievance officers of social media platforms.